Infrastructure In Costa Rica- FAQs

 One of the most asked questions by retirees can be: “Is there going to be reliable internet connection there?”
 The answer depends on whether you need exceptional internet speed and reliability.

-Near the main cities, you can get high-speed internet that may be almost on par as back in the states, for a price.
-As of 2017, most internet service companies offer plans that range from as low as 2 megabytes per second of download speed, all the way to 100mb/s.
-The price for a 100mb/s connection roams near the $230 mark a month.
+As of 2024, most internet service companies offer plans that range from as low as 2 megabytes per second of download speed, all the way to 100mb/s.
+It should be easy to get a plan for less than US$30 a month.

 Regarding reliability, the quality of service depends on how close you are to the metropolitan areas.
 Normally, the service is quite reliable.